Ladvien/ladvien.github.io/_posts/2019-10-31-generating-lego-training-data-cnn.md

 I've listed the code parts below with a brief explanation--just in case someone would like to hack them for other projects.

-## MVH
+## Minimum Viable Hack
-Warning words, I'm an advocate of the minimally viable product, especially, when it comes to my personal hacking time.
-I refer to this as the minimally viable hack.
+Warning words, I'm an advocate of the minimum viable product, especially, when it comes to my personal hacking time.
+I refer to this as the minimum viable hack.
 That stated, there are known issues in the code below.
-But that aside, it does the job I wanted it to do--so I've not addressed the issues.
+But!
+It does the job--so I've not addressed the issues.

 Here are a few:
 1. The value 0x0A value is not handled as part of packet (e.g., if MILLI_BETWEEN = 10 bad things will happen).